|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This ratio of butter to garlic is ideal when making garlic bread, but if you plan on using it to add flavor to meat, fish, or vegetables you may want to increase the amount of butter to mellow out the intensity of the garlic.
+This ratio of butter to garlic is ideal when making garlic bread, but if you plan on using it to add flavor to meat, fish, or vegetables, you may want to increase the amount of butter to mellow out the intensity of the garlic.
 You can technically eat the garlic butter "raw" or cold, but its flavors bloom the best when served over warm food.

 Click Play to See This Simple Garlic Butter Recipe for Garlic Bread Recipe Come Together